regebro/prehistoric-python/presentation.rst

 .. note::

-    Here the constant is "semi-constant" and we multiply with each item in the iterable.
-This makes more sense.
+    Here the value we add is dependent on both the iterator variable and a local variable.
+This is more realistic.

 ----